RajshreeB5/Snake_Game_Python/README.md

 # Snake_Game_Python
-A simple Snake game which is ceated usding Python turtle and oop
+A simple Snake game which is created using Python language and python turtle modules and oop with objects and classes.